heshandevaka/XRIGHT/README.md

 ./run_moo_sft_ref_training_pythia1b.sh
 ```

-To train the joint optimization methods with model trained on the chosen responses of the preference dataaset as the reference model (corresponding to DPO first then SFT sequential training) run
+To train the joint optimization methods with the model trained on the chosen responses of the preference dataset as the reference model (corresponding to DPO first then SFT sequential training) run
 ```bash
 ./run_moo_pref_ref_training_pythia1b.sh
 ```

 ### Llama3-8b Experiments

-For training the optimal SFT and DPO models needed for wither as reference policies or needed for optimal SFT and DPO objective vaue calculation, run
+For training the optimal SFT and DPO models needed either as reference policies or for optimal SFT and DPO objective value calculation, run
 ```bash
 ./run_sft_dpo_optim_llama3.sh
 ```